MTPrime/capstone1_campsite_analysis/README.md

         |   29573|              124|
         +--------+-----------------+

 The second set of data came from Recreation.gov's API.
 Each campsite call gave a combination of 11 consistent, structured and an array of semi structured attributes.
 I say semi structured because they were consistantly labeled in the JSON with keys and value pairs, but the number of attributes and the types of attributes varied by every campsite.
+It ended up being 75362 rows by 299 attribute columns.

+<a name="dw"></a>

 ## Data Wrangling
 One of the issues I struggled with was importing the attributes into a structured format.
 Each campsite had an unknownn number of variables and unknown categorical value for each variable.